-- Clinical Professor, Clinical Associate Professor, Clinical Assistant Professor and Clinical Instructor.
+- (c) Clinical Professor, Clinical Associate Professor, Clinical Assistant Professor and Clinical Instructor.
 These titles may be used by the components to designate regular part-time service on the faculty while involved in a health professions clinical experience program.
 Appointments to the faculty with a clinical title may be with or without pay and shall be for a period of time not to exceed one academic year.
 Such appointments shall terminate upon expiration of the stated period of appointment without the notification of nonrenewal required by Section 6.8 of this Chapter of the Regents' Rules and Regulations.
-If a component determines that it is to the benefit of the institution it may offer reappointment to a clinical faculty member. - (d) Professor Emeritus and Associate Professor Emeritus.
+If a component determines that it is to the benefit of the institution, it may offer reappointment to a clinical faculty member. - (d) Professor Emeritus and Associate Professor Emeritus.
 One of these titles may be given to a retired faculty member or in anticipation of the retirement of a faculty member, effective upon his retirement.
-The conferring of one of these titles is not automatic upon retirement and is conferred in accordance with procedures developed at the institution and upon approval by the President of the component institution. - Any person holding a position of Research Scientist, Research Associate, Research Assistant or (in the health units) other appropriate research title will be under the classified personnel system, unless he is specifically identified as faculty or special approval has been granted by the chief administrative officer of the institution to designate him as an unclassified employee in such a position. - 1.86 Any faculty member who is awarded the Nobel Prize or who has in the past been awarded the Nobel Prize may, upon recommendation of the head of the component institution and the Chancellor of the System, be given the title Regents Professor.
-Because of the great honor associated with the award of a Nobel Prize, tenure is awarded to Regents Professors by virtue of the appointment to this rank.
-(As amended 10/20/78) - 1.87 The following are titles used in the past on occasion and the use of which is to be discontinued: - (a) System Professor - (b) University Professor - (c) Research Professor.
-Positions for which this title was used in the past should carry the title of Research Scientist or Research Associate or other appropriate title.
+The conferring of one of these titles is not automatic upon retirement and is conferred in accordance with procedures developed at the institution and upon approval by the chief administrative officer of the component institution. - Any person holding a position of Research Scientist, Research Associate, Research Assistant, or (in the health units) other appropriate research title, will be under the classified personnel system, unless special approval has been granted by the chief administrative officer of the institution to designate him as an unclassified employee in such a position. - Any faculty member who is awarded the Nobel Prize or who has in the past been awarded the Nobel Prize may, upon recommendation of the chief administrative officer of the component institution and the Chancellor, be given the title Regental Professor.
+Because of the great honor associated with the award of a Nobel Prize, institutional tenure is awarded to Regental Professors by virtue of the appointment to this rank. - 1.87 The following titles, which have been used in the past, shall not be used in the future: - (a) System Professor - (b) University Professor